abhiaiyer91/GraphQL-Client-Exploration/README.md

 I'm starting to see a trend between all these fetch clients.
 Most of them use the `fetch` api and operate the same way.
 I'm starting to wonder why they exist?

 ## Micro GraphQL React
 Micro GraphQL is created by Adam Rackis with the aim to have a simple client to connect React components to a GraphQL Server.
-It uses `graphql-request` under the hood as it's fetch client and has a built in cache stored at the component level.
+It uses `fetch` with `HTTP Get` for queries and uses `graphql-request` to handle mutations.
+It has a built in cache stored at the component level.

 Let's show an example: